 - never try to beat a train by driving around crossing arms

-- do not stop or turn vehicle off sitting on the track
+- do not stop or turn the vehicle off sitting on the track

 - always slow down and carefully look in both directions